jangelchik/basketball_efficiency/README.md

 ### So we've improved about .024 from our individual +/- model before to R^2 =~0.394.
-While this improvement is slight, it suggest that a team's average efficiency if more informative to regular season success than the roster's individual efficiency values.
+While this improvement is slight, it suggest that considering a team's average efficiency across all three metrics may be more informative to regular season success than the roster's individual efficiency values.

 ### Time for another round of feature importance analysis.